beacting = a harmonious merging of being and acting in a performance

 Training Approach

-Anton Korenev's training approach/framework is based on four key skills he has identified (4Ps approach):
+Anton Korenev's training approach/framework is based on four key elements he has identified (4Ps approach):

-2. Preparation: the individual process each actor/actress develops/discovers that prepares him/her for work.
+2. Preparation: the individual process each actor/actress develops/discovers/invents that prepares them for their best work.

-4. Patience: the state of mind that allows worry-free work on Perception, Preparation, and Practice.
+4. Patience: the state of mind that allows uninhibited work on Perception, Preparation, and Practice for as long as needed.

 About Anton Korenev